LuizFelipeMendes266/Wallmart-Analysis/README.md

 Summary of Features:

--Holiday Flag indicates whether it is a holiday or not.
+- Holiday Flag indicates whether it is a holiday or not.
 -Temperature indicates the temperature value at the location.
 -Fuel_price indicates the fuel price at the location.
 -Unemployment indicates the unemployment rate at the location.